 - Make a mini greenhouse out of cups, just remember to recycle the cups when done.

-- Build an insect hotel, this a good way to reuse plastic bottles and get children involved whilst helping the environment.
+- Build an insect hotel, this is a good way to reuse plastic bottles and get children involved whilst helping the environment.
 Bees and bugs are important for pollinations and giving them shelter will help them thrive and bring life to your garden.

 - You could also make a bird feeder with your children, this would be another good way to use up plastic bottles.